kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/kss_implementation.md

 The outgoing RSI control signal (sent from the SDK to KSS) is also configuration-driven. `Configuration::control_signal_xml_config` (`ControlSignalXmlConfiguration`) lets you customise element names, attribute names, and field ordering.

-If `control_signal_xml_config` is not set, the legacy RSI layout is used and all existing applications remain unaffected.
+If `control_signal_xml_config` is not set, the default RSI layout is used and all existing applications remain unaffected.

 ### Configuration model